How Do I Stay With a Cheating Spouse?

 Hi Arti, if your spouse has cheated / is cheating on you, I don’t think the question is how to stay with him/her — it’s about what to do with the relationship.

-Now I’m not married and I’ve never been married before (I’ll only marry when I find the right person for me, and even then I don’t see marriage to be of extremely high importance in life — at least not the level that society tends to assign to it.
+Now I’m not married and I’ve not been married before (I’ll only marry when I find the right person for me, and even then I don’t see marriage to be of extremely high importance in life — at least not the level that society tends to assign to it.
 I think it’s more important to be with the right person than to marry for the sake of marrying), so perhaps I’m not the best person to comment in this area.

 But it figures that if someone is cheating, the person has already breached the trust in the relationship.
 The original confines of the relationship, whatever they were, no longer hold true.
 This includes staying on in the relationship for the other party.
-(Update 2014: This post was published in 2011 and I’ve since gotten married, and my views stay the same.)

 The question comes to — Is he/she repentant for his/her actions?
 Is he/she going to change his/her ways?